 Kip and Sawyer are both young, but whereas eighteen-year-old Kip is just chafing at the bit to leave the Fleet to study planetside and is desperate to reach his majority at twenty and enjoy the fun side of life, Sawyer, a naïve 23-year-old from Mushtullo, has come to the Exodus Fleet to try his luck in the place his ancestors left generations ago.

-Record of a Spaceborn Few is a more thoughtful novel than its predecessors despite having so many profound things to say.
-The overall story arc is quite minimal.
-Being completely character-driven, we just follow the five’s lives, getting to know them, their homes and jobs and how they all live in this closed system.
-Some of the five will interact, especially after one dramatic incident which gives the drama needed to allow a point from which a satisfactory ending can be derived.
+Record of a Spaceborn Few is a more thoughtful novel than its predecessors, being even more character-driven.
+The overall story arc is quite minimal, we just follow the five’s lives, getting to know them, their homes and jobs and how they all live in this closed system.
+There will be one incident that allows the separate paths of the five to cross.

 In Isabel’s thread, she is being visited by a Harmagian, an alien from the Reskit Institute of Interstellar Migration who has come to the Fleet to see how the Exodans live.
-Ghuh’loloan Mok Chutp’s blog essays precede each of the novel’s seven sections, allowing an outsider’s comment on various aspects of the Exodan’s life: from their reliance on alien technology and generosity, to their internal trade and barter economic system which is at odds with galactic credits, not forgetting the sustainability of their intense recycling lifestyle.
-You are forced to consider whether the Fleet can survive under its current rules for living, or if it needs to evolve further and reach out to the GC more, and yes, the warnings are clear for us.
+Ghuh’loloan Mok Chutp’s blog essays precede each of the seven sections, allowing an outsider’s comment on various aspects of the Exodan’s life: from their reliance on alien technology and generosity to their internal trade and barter economic system which is at odds with galactic credits, not forgetting the sustainability of their recycling lifestyle.
+You are forced to consider whether the Fleet can survive under its current rules for living, or if it needs to evolve further.
+The warnings are there for us now!

 Chambers makes us care so much about each of her five leads, taking us on an emotional journey with them through love and heartache, hard decisions, drama, danger – and fun, it’s not all doom and gloom.
-At the heart of this novel is hope, a core of optimism that entrances the reader, driven by the power of Chambers’ excellent storytelling and world building skills.
-I hope she will write more novels set in this universe.
+At the heart of this novel is hope, a core of optimism that entrances the reader, driven by the power of Chambers’ excellent storytelling and worldbuilding skills.